This month #MYMTips will feature tips about deep #relaxation techniques.

 If you feel overwhelmed or feel like crying - it's ok to cry.
 It releases toxins, tension and more.

-Try the "Going Crazy" technique.
-In a private place, let it ALL out!
-Throw a tantrum, scream, cry, jump, throw pillows till ur done.
+In a private place, let it all out!
+Have a tantrum, scream, cry, jump, throw pillows, whatever releases the tension in a safe way!

 Laughter relieves stress & it's fun.
 Watch a comedy or share some laughs with pals to relax and enjoy